 Stormwater Management in Your Home Landscape

-What is stormwater?
-It’s water from rain or snowmelt.
-Stormwater can soak into the soil, evaporate, or run off over the ground surface.
-Stormwater runoff can cause problems when amounts are excessive and when runoff becomes polluted.
+The ideal way to manage stormwater is to let it soak in to the ground.
+If stormwater runs off it can cause problems when amounts are excessive and runoff becomes polluted.
 With sustainable design and management, you can reduce the runoff from your property and help prevent water pollution.
-For more background information on stormwater, please watch the video above.

 You can help protect and conserve water:

 - Use landscape design practices that reduce the amount of runoff water from your property such as rain gardens, swales or rain barrels.

 - Understand the types of pollutants that can come from the home and yard.